cerb/cerb.github.io/_guides/bots/load-records.md

 In this guide, we'll create an organization behavior that loads a list of the organization's tickets into a behavior variable.

-(100 limit -- use a cursor for more)

 # Create a bot

 Let's create a new bot called **Example Bot**: